Welcome! Again this year, we are offering you the opportunity to choose your own Kettle Shift.

 What happens to the money raised?

+All money raised stays on The Sunshine Coast.
 For too many Canadians, the necessities of life needed for basic human dignity are out of reach.
 Poverty is the root cause that puts dignity out of reach for millions of Canadians, making access to everyday needs, like food, clothing and shelter, difficult.

 Funds raised through donations made at Christmas kettles, together with other sources of funds, help provide direct, compassionate, hands-on service to approximately 1.8 million people each year in Canada, restoring hope and dignity to those who might otherwise remain invisible in society.